ayrat555/ayrat555.github.io/_posts/2018-06-02-node-discovery.md

 #### Storage

 Kademlia stores nodes it knows about in a routing table.
-A routing table consists of buckets, nodes are stored in this buckets.
+A routing table consists of buckets, nodes are stored in these buckets.

 The novely of Kadmlia algorithm is the XOR metric it uses.
 Each node is identified by a unique key, distance between nodes is defined as XOR of their keys.
 Each Bucket contains `k` nodes (that's why they're called k-buckets) with a common prefix in relation to a current node.
 K-buckets are kept sorted by time last seen - least-recently seen node at the head, most-recently seen at the tail. `k` is a system wide replication parameter, `k` is chosen such that any given `k` nodes are very unlikely to fail within an hour of each other.